cpkopp12/wham_equations/README.md

 ## Credits

-All of the math regarding the WHAM equations and advice on convergence stability came from the following paper:
+All of the math regarding the WHAM equations and advice on convergence stability came from the following paper:<br/>
 J Comput Chem.
-2012 February 5; 33(4): 453–465. doi:10.1002/jcc.21989.
+2012 February 5; 33(4): 453–465. doi:10.1002/jcc.21989. <br/>
-Convergence and error estimation in free energy calculations using the weighted histogram analysis method Fangqiang Zhu and Gerhard Hummer
+Convergence and error estimation in free energy calculations using the weighted histogram analysis method <br/>
+Fangqiang Zhu and Gerhard Hummer